 – THE FOLLOWING CARDS WILL HAVE THE UPDATED ORACLE TEXT, AS SHOWN BELOW:

-(Note: because of how Chaos Orb is worded, with it being destroyed after a flip, it can still be Disenchanted or Shattered in response to the activation.
-This is consistent with the wording of Chaos Orb not being sacrificed upon activation, as it probably would with modern templating.)
+(Note: because of how Chaos Orb is worded, with it being destroyed after a flip, it can still be Disenchanted or Shattered in response to the activation, which will nullify the ability to flip, since it is no longer on the battlefield.
+This is consistent with the wording of Chaos Orb not being sacrificed upon activation, as it probably would with modern templating.
+Also note that Chaos Orb chooses, but does not target.)

 No Draws in EC Tournaments